Comic Con Wales announce Back to the future and Doctor Who stars for Newport

 So far nineteen guests have been announced for the event at the Coldra in August, Comic Con Wales have announced plans to reveal six more guests for the weekend event.

-Fullilove is also known for voicing characters in American Dad and Disney Pixar’s Monsters University, while Aldred is popular for voicing Flopsy, Mopsy and Mrs Rabbit in Bellatrix Potter’s Peter Rabbit.
+Fullilove is also known for voicing characters in American Dad and Disney Pixar’s Monsters University, while Aldred is popular for voicing Flopsy, Mopsy and Mrs Rabbit in Beatrix Potter’s Peter Rabbit.

 The British born star has also voiced a character in the popular video game Dragon Age: Inquisition and Muck in the Tv series Bob the Builder in 2011.